goldblocx/api/docs/roles.md

 # User Roles and Permissions

 Returns the current user's roles which can be used to restrict access in your interface according to user's permissions.
-For example, the uses has not yet entered the password.
+For example, if the user has not yet entered the password.

 ### REQUEST:
     GET /api/v1/users/roles